ekochmar/Getting-Started-with-NLP/README.md

-# Essential Natural Language Processing
+# Getting Started with Natural Language Processing

 This repository accompanies the book **Getting Started with Natural Language Processing** available [here](https://www.manning.com/books/getting-started-with-natural-language-processing?query=natural).
 You can use the coupon code "slkochmar" to get a 42% discount.